releng-tool/releng-tool-docs/content/guides/configuration.md

 # Configuration

-A releng-tool project defines its configuration options inside the a `releng` file at the root of a project (or `releng.releng`/`releng.py` file; see also [alternative extensions](tips/alternative-extensions)).
+A releng-tool project defines its configuration options inside the a `releng-tool.rt` file at the root of a project (or other defaults; see [alternative extensions](tips/alternative-extensions)).
 The primary configuration option for a developer to define is `packages`, which is used to hold a list of packages to be processed.
 For example, a project structure